Wal-Mart cuts sales-growth outlook, slows store openings

 Greg Foran, who recently took over as head of the U.S. business, said inventory was growing at twice the rate of sales and needed to be managed more efficiently.

-(Reporting by Nathan Layne in Rogers, Arkansas; Siddharth Cavale and Devika Krishna Kumar in Bangalore; Editing by Kirti Pandey; and Peter Galloway)
+(Reporting by Nathan Layne in Rogers, Arkansas; Siddharth Cavale and Devika Krishna Kumar in Bangalore; Editing by Kirti Pandey, Peter Galloway and Cynthia Osterman)